Liam-Griffiths/Liam-Blog/README.md

 ## Deployment

-This project is configured for deployment on Netlify, indicated by the `netlify.toml` file.
+This project is configured for deployment on Netlify, indicated by the `netlify.toml` file. boop.